Funding Your Degree

 Cornell Project & Travel Funding

 - The Cornell MPH program has a small pot of funding to help offset the costs of relocation and/or commuting for Applied Practice Experiences.
 Funds are allocated based on overall costs, student fiscal need, and merit (current GPA).
-Applications are due by March 15th to the MPH program office and decisions about funding are made by March 30th.
+Applications are due by March 15 (first round) and April 15 (second round) to the MPH program office and decisions about funding are made by March 30 and April 30.
 The student submits a complete and compelling document with accurate and reasonable costs.
-See the APE Fund Request Form 2019-2020.
+See the APE Fund Request Form 2019 2020.

 - Engaged Cornell: Community-Engaged Student Travel Grant Program

 - Global Learning: Student Travel Grants